An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Lambda Functions

-Lambda functions, also known as anonymous functions, are a unique feature typical of functional programming languages.
-Python, as a multi-paradigm language, supports lambda functions.
-These are small, compact functions that have no name and are defined using the 'lambda' keyword.
-Despite their size, lambda functions can be incredibly powerful and useful in many programming scenarios.
-They are especially useful when you need a small function for a short period of time and don't want to define and call a whole new function.
+Lambda functions, also known as anonymous functions, are a feature typical of functional programming languages.
+Python, being multi-paradigm, supports these compact functions with the lambda keyword.
+They are particularly useful when you need a small, short-lived function and prefer not to define a standard function block.

 multiply = lambda x, y: x * y